 Every rider has his distinctive way of riding.
 While some put their power at 50% to enjoy a good workout, others use maximum speed while commuting.

-E-bike power usage is also greatly affected by e-bike’s performance, style and the rider’s ability to manage control over the e-bike.
+E-bike power usage is also greatly affected by the e-bike’s performance, style, and the rider’s ability to manage control over the e-bike.